The Ultimate Framework for Developing a LinkedIn Sales Strategy

 • Make your sales pitch

 The first step is to prepare a list of qualified leads worth pursuing.
-LinkedIn Sales Navigator offers an advanced search function that makes it unbelievably easy to pinpoint relevant prospects based on professional interests, job title, and more.
+This is where LinkedIn Sales Navigator really comes into play by offering an advanced search function that makes it unbelievably easy to pinpoint relevant prospects based on professional interests, job title, and more.

 After that, it’s a matter of using personalized introductions to establish common ground with your prospects and make them feel at home around you.
 You can attach a customized note to each connection request you send and speak directly to your prospect’s challenges and needs.